Butyrate Supplements & Gut Health

 Studies suggest that butyrate may have an anti-inflammatory effect in the intestine, which can ease the symptoms of digestive disorders.15

 Another common feature of digestive disease is diarrhea.
-Again, studies show that butyrate may prevent certain types of diarrhea, though the reason for this effect is unclear.
+Again, butyric acid studies show that butyrate may prevent certain types of diarrhea, though the reason for this effect is unclear.

 Plus, studies suggest butyrate may be particularly effective at treating ulcerative colitis, a condition characterized by chronic inflammation and ulcers (sores) in the digestive tract.
 Studies show butyrate may reduce the symptoms of ulcerative colitis and may even prevent the progression of this disease.
 16

-SCFAs, such as butyrate, have also been shown to have antibacterial properties, which may help treat gastrointestinal infections.
-Plus, it is an important regulator of gut flora composition.17
+Short Chain Fatty Acids, such as butyrate, have also been shown to have antibacterial properties, which may help treat gastrointestinal infections.
+Plus, butyric acid is an important regulator of gut bacteria composition.17

-So, what does all this mean for you or if you’re sensitive to resistant starch?
+So, what does all this mean for your body or if you’re sensitive to resistant starch?

 Butyrate for leaky gut: end the leaks